aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 </div>
 ```

-Then rotate the second and the third square with scaling at the same time:
+Then rotate the second square and the third on with scaling at the same time:

 ```css
 .rect2 {